Extended collective licences

 Paragraphs

-An extended collective licence is a mechanism provided for by the Directive on Copyright in the Digital Single Market of 17 April 2019 and incorporated into the French Intellectual Property Code (articles L. 324-8-1).
-It allows collective management organisations such as ADAGP to extend a licence (i.e., a contract authorising the exploitation of its members’ works) to non-member authors, for the exploitation of the same type of works.
+The extended collective licence (ECL) is a mechanism provided for by the EU Directive of 17 April 2019 and incorporated into the French Intellectual Property Code (articles L. 324-8-1 and following).
+It allows an accredited collective management organisation (such as ADAGP) to “extend a licence”, that is, a contract authorising the exploitation of its members’ works applied to non-member authors for the exploitation of the same type of works.

-The French Ministry of Culture delivered an authorisation to ADAGP by decree on 13 September 2022.
-In this respect, ADAGP is authorised to ask the Ministry to extend licences relating to the exploitation of works from its repertoire to non-member artists-authors in the aforementioned cases.
-They will be able to receive, in the same way as ADAGP members, a portion of the amounts collected under such licences.
+ADAGP was accredited by decree on 13 September 2022.
+As such, ADAGP is authorised to ask the Ministry to extend licences to non-member creators in the above cases of exploitation of works from its repertoire.
+Non-member creators will then be able to receive, in the same way as ADAGP members, a portion of the amounts collected under such licences.

-If non-member artists do not wish to benefit from this measure, they can notify the organisation at any given moment.
+If non-member artists and rights holders do not wish to benefit from this scheme, they may notify the organisation of their opposition at any time, which the organisation must take into account within 3 months (see below).

 Artists